About the Young Breeders programme:

 The main activities of the Young Breeders Programme involve training days and national and international competitions.

 The concept of Young Breeders was first introduced in Ireland in 2005 and has since been encouraged and developed by Horse Sport Ireland and Teagasc.
 The first national Young Breeders competition took place in Ireland in June of 2006 and in July 2009 the WBFSH Young Breeders World Championships took place in Kildalton College, Co.
 Kilkenny.
-A world championship competition occurs every second year, with the most recent taken place in Sweden 2013 and the next planned for England in July 2015.
+A world championship competition occurs every second year, with the most recent taken place in Spruce Meadows Canada 2017 and the next planned for Austria July 2019.

 Young Breeders Competitions